outofcoffee/imposter/README.md

 ## Java

-You can build Imposter as a JAR file.
+If Docker isn't your thing, or you want to build Imposter yourself, you can create a standlone JAR file.
 See the _Build_ section below.

 # Usage